earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/04-spatial-data/in-class/2018-02-05-spatial07-dissolve-polygons-python.md

 Next, select the columns that you with to use for the dissolve and keep.
-In this case we want to retain the
+In this case we want to retain the:

 * LSAD
 * geometry